Swaying or Rhythmic Rocking

 When to use

-• When transitioning between high-stress activities - Creates a buffer between demanding tasks
+• When transitioning between high-stress activities - Creates a buffer between demanding tasks, allowing your nervous system to reset rather than carrying stress from one activity to the next.

 Why it works